 Actions will be taken or planned to minimise the likelihood of the risk occurring or the severity of the consequences should it happen.
 This may require the identification and implementation of projects or revisions to operating practices.
-The appropriate action may be to transfer risk to another body.
+The appropriate action may be to transfer risk to another body or to accept the risk.